 In order to determine what music you should play, you'll need to think about what consumers will do while they're inside your shop.
 Some of the activities they tackle have little or nothing to do with buying a product.

-For example, in a study in the journal BMC Public Health, researchers found that 90 percent of vape shop staffers said customers asked for advice on quitting smoking.
+For example, in a study in the journal BMC Public Health, researchers found that 90% of vape shop staffers said customers asked for advice on quitting smoking.
 These consumers are there to buy, but they're also asking for counseling and support.
 In a way, the shop functions a little like a support group.

 Imagine if your shop played death metal music.
 Would your shoppers feel more comfortable talking with you?
 Or would that turn off your customers?

-Glass pipes for marijuana.
+Glass pipes for marijuana

-Marijuana products.
+Marijuana products

-Other types of drugs, like salvia.
+Other types of drugs, like salvia

-Edible marijuana products.
+Edible marijuana products

 An editorial published in the industry journal Smoke and Vape Magazine suggests that traditional vape shops are "one-trick ponies" that do one thing well, but may not be able to compete with convenience stores, big-box stores, and other retail outlets that also sell vaping products.
 To stay competitive, the vape shop may need to do more.
 When it does, that can introduce a very different vibe into the shop.